Kaleido Resource Model

 - Blockchain protocol - Ethereum , Hyperledger Fabric or Corda

-- Client protocol - Geth, Quorum , Hyperledger Besu or Polygon Edge
+- Client protocol - Geth, Quorum or Hyperledger Besu

 - Consensus algorithm - PoA, Raft or IBFT